Subsuurya/Subsuurya/README.md

 - 👋 Hi, I’m Suurya!
-- 👀 I’m interested in programmingggg~
+- 👀 I’m interested in living.
-- 🌱 I’m currently learning react framework, web dev and front end stuffz~
+- 🌱 I’m currently alive.
-- 💞️ I’m looking to collaborate on.
-IDK
+- 💞️ I’m looking to continue living.
-- 📫 How to reach me insta! *suurya7x*
+- 📫 How to reach me, instagram *Suurya7x*

 <!---
 Subsuurya/Subsuurya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.